Hotel Services & Amenities

 THE GUEST EXPERIENCE

-All guests entering Hotel Bennett will be offered a mask to wear.
-Appropriate signage is also prominently displayed, which outlines proper mask usage, request to use hand sanitizer and current physical distancing practices in use throughout the property.
+Appropriate signage is prominently displayed, which outlines proper mask usage, request to use hand sanitizer and current physical distancing practices for non-vaccinated guests in use throughout the property.

 Guest Arrival via Valet, Taxi or Ride Share